msu-cmse-courses/cmse495-SS24/0311-MVP_Presentation_Storyboard_Review.md

 # Next Week!
 Minimum Viable Product Videos

-Next you will turn in your minimal final product video presentations.
+Next you will turn in your minimal MVP product video presentations.
 This presentation will be played in the class and your group will be asked questions about your project.
 This is the second of three major presentations this semester.
 Make sure you practice!
 You will be given 5-10 minutes for your video.
 Use the time wisely.

 You must record and edit your presentation ahead of time.